 As his dyslexia slows his reading pace down, he listens a lot to audio books and usually on double speed (he’s said that all of his audio books sound like Chipmunks are narrating).
 Spending a lot of time travelling (and sitting around in airports) means he gets through a lot of books and this explains the regular mentions of book titles that he recommends – in the Booklist.

 He is a massive tennis fan and has played for years with mates like Jonathan Ross, sometimes partnered with pro-players for charities like Sport Relief (see here).
-He also attends Wimbledon (here) and the Australian Open (here) as much as possible and has been Andy Murray’s Chauffeur (in a Jaguar promo – here).
+He also attends Wimbledon (here) and the Australian Open (here) as much as possible and has even been Andy Murray’s Chauffeur (in a prank Jaguar promo – here).

 He’s a fan of sauna / cold plunge and seeks out a hotel / gym etc. wherever he is in the world (here).